 Business credit cards are valuable tools for managing company purchases, and you can come out ahead with the wide variety of rewards and perks many of these accounts offer.
 However, most business credit cards require a personal guarantee as a condition for opening the account, which makes you personally responsible for all payments and any resulting debt.

-If that prospect makes you uneasy, you may consider a business credit card without a personal guarantee.
-Your options will be far more limited and the qualifications will be stringent, but a few do exist.
+If that prospect makes you uneasy, you may want to consider business credit cards with no personal guarantee.
+Your options will be far more limited and the qualifications will be more stringent, but a few cards like this do exist.

-Here’s what you need to know about the best business credit cards currently available that do not require personal guarantees and how they work.
+Here’s what you need to know about the best business credit cards currently available that do not require personal guarantees.

 How to minimize personal liability with a business credit card

 Choosing a no-personal-guarantee business credit card is the best way to minimize your personal liability for your business’s debts.
 However, if you aren’t eligible for one, the amount of money you’ll be responsible for if you default on a business card with a personal guarantee depends mainly on the type of personal liability clause you agreed to:

 - Limited liability: The issuer can collect on a set dollar limit.

 - Unlimited liability: The issuer can collect on the entire amount due, plus financing and legal fees.

 If you’re in the market for a new business credit card, opting for one with a limited personal guarantee — rather than unlimited liability — may offer some degree of protection.
 And if you already have a business card, the type of liability clause that’s attached to your personal guarantee should be outlined in your contractual agreement.